GeorgGrebenyuk/osm.three.js/README.md

 # Using
 Load your OSM-file to web-space in  https://georggrebenyuk.github.io/osm.three.js/, and wait file's parsing.
 Enjoy!

+On large areas camera may be not zoomed (use small models).
+Some objects's graphic may be not visualized.

 # How OSM-file is readed?

 1. Because all OSM's content are stored in WGS-84 coordinates (geodetic latitude and longitude) script convert original coordinates to Mercator's projection using [simple equations](https://wiki.openstreetmap.org/wiki/Mercator#JavaScript);